sBondoc/OAI-Summer-2019/pages/lessons/lesson-01.md

 ![10](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/10.gif "Line-by-line highlighting and execution.")

 More details on debug tools available in AppLab will be covered at a later time.
+For now, the speed controls are to be used as a way of browsing the inner workings of the instructions brought together in the program and learning the sequential nature of programs.

 ## Comparison with MIT App Inventor